F5-use-cases/f5-rs-docs/docs/solutions/aws_waf_as3/module1/lab2.rst

 - open the :guilabel:`Virtual Servers` tab
 - Look for the Virtual servers that were created by AS3 in the rs_App1 partition.
 - You can view the actual deceleration (json file) that was sent to the bigip by:
- - Opening
+- Opening the :guilabel:`Console output` of the :guilabel:`B2 -rs-as3` job
 - Search for the task :guilabel:` TASK [as3_declare : deploying AS3 service]`
 - The deceleration starts after :guilabel:` "body": `

 	|Bigip-020|